The Beginning of My Sugar-Free Life

 I grew up in a family eating the Standard American Diet (SAD).
 A typical daily menu would look like:

-– White bread toast with margarine and cinnamon sugar on it (and it wasn’t my Healthified Cinnamon Sugar)
+- White bread toast with margarine and cinnamon sugar on it (and it for sure wasn't my Keto Cinnamon Sugar.

-– School lunch (maybe pizza, milk, and dessert.
-When I got into high school, it was likely
+- School lunch was maybe pizza, milk, and dessert.
+When I got into high school, it was likely a sandwich.
+I actually don't recall what I ate then.

 As I grew older, my “health consciousness” grew, and I started eating more and more vegetables and fruits, and even whole grains, but I still was a real sugar addict.

-I even worked at an ice cream parlor for years, which was a completely bad idea.
+I even worked at an ice cream parlor for years, which was a completely no good very bad idea.

-All employees would snack on the ice cream and candy bar toppings (when we had time), and there were numerous days when I came home stuffed and just couldn’t eat dinner.
+All employees would snack on the ice cream and candy bar toppings (when we had time), and there were numerous days when I came home not wanting dinner at all.

 The Beginning of Health Problems